5 ways activated charcoal can benefit you

 Emma also mentioned that she has been trying out charcoal within her skincare routine for a while:

-Applying a charcoal face mask, using a cleanser with charcoal beads or creating your own DIY body scrub are all great ways to slowly introduce it into your everyday routine.
+Much like other masks and sheet masks on the market, applying a charcoal face mask, using a cleanser with charcoal beads or creating your own DIY body scrub are all great ways to slowly introduce it into your everyday routine.
+Charcoal masks help remove impurities, absorb oil and leave the skin looking and feeling amazing.
+It is also great for many skin types.

 Yes, you heard it correctly, charcoal could actually be the next best hangover cure besides a cup of coffee in bed.
 As we mentioned previously, charcoal has some amazing detoxifying and absorbent properties, and this can come in very handy if you’re looking to wake up after a couple of drinks feeling fresh as a daisy.
 Charcoal can absorb some poisonous toxins in the stomach, and it has been proven that consuming it at the same time as alcohol can prevent blood alcohol levels from rising.